nemocrys/exp-B-control/README.md

 ## Documents

-Further information about the programs and their use, as well as information about the experiment, can be found in the bachelor thesis!
+Further information about the programs and their use, as well as information about the experiment, can be found in Vincent Funke's Bachelor's thesis (in German): "Resistive und induktive Heizung in einer Kristallzüchtungsanlage: Automatisierung mit Python und Vermessung der elektromagnetischen Parameter".
+It is available online [here](Bachelorarbeit_Vincent_Funke_ohneUS_Logo.pdf).

-Link:

 ## Information